cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ### Create Indexes before Performing `JOIN` Operation

 CockroachDB supports both [merge joins](https://en.wikipedia.org/wiki/Sort-merge_join) and [hash joins](https://en.wikipedia.org/wiki/Hash_join).
-While performing the [`JOIN`](table-expressions.html#join-expressions) operation, CockroachDB uses the merge join instead of the hash join whenever possible, because merge joins are computationally and memory-wise better performant than hash joins.
+CockroachDB uses merge joins whenever possible because they are more performant than hash joins computationally and in terms of memory.
+However, merge joins are possible only when the tables being joined are indexed on the relevant columns; when this condition is not met, CockroachDB resorts to the slower hash joins.

 #### Why are merge joins faster than hash joins?

-Merge joins are performed on the indexed columns of two tables: CockroachDB takes one row from each table, compares them, and returns the rows if they are equal.
-If the rows are not equal, CockroachDB discards the lower-value row and the repeats the process with the next row, till all rows are processed.
-Merge join is a fast operation that doesn’t require additional memory.
-On the other hand, while performing hash joins on two tables, CockroachDB first creates an in-memory hash table on the smaller table.
-It then uses the hash table and scans the larger table to find matching rows from the smaller table.
-This process is computationally expensive and requires additional memory.
-Hence, whenever possible, CockroachDB uses the faster merge joins instead of hash joins.
+Merge joins are computationally less expensive and do not require additional memory.
+They are performed on the indexed columns of two tables as follows:

+- CockroachDB takes one row from each table and compares them.
+- If the rows are equal, CockroachDB returns the rows.
+- If the rows are not equal, CockroachDB discards the lower-value row and repeats the process with the next row until all rows are processed.

+In contrast, hash joins are computationally expensive and require additional memory.
+They are performed on two tables as follows:

+- CockroachDB creates an in-memory hash table on the smaller table.
+- CockroachDB then uses the hash table and scans the larger table to find matching rows from the smaller table.

 #### Why create indexes to perform merge joins?